 Przemysl is another of the Galician cities that came under Polish rule after WW I and the dissolution of the Hapsburg Monarchy.
 A city (yet another) known by many names, its general history is summarized in a well-referenced Wikipedia entry.

 The city, far in the south-east of Poland, was next in importance after Lviv and Krakow in the region.

 The account mentions the harsh steps taken by the Soviets in the part of the city they controlled from 1939 under the Nazi-Soviet Pact, until June 1941 when Germany invaded Russia.

 The pattern was similar elsewhere where Soviets took control in Poland.
 For Jews, it meant dissolution of their community organizations, seizure of businesses, and deportation of those deemed inimical to the working class, which frequently targeted business owners.

 The fighting during WW I and then the Polish-Ukrainian War left the city enervated, particularly the Jewish community which suffered pogroms and demands for tribute.
 Przemysl was the scene of an intense struggle during WW I, the Siege of Przemysl, which has been described as the “Stalingrad” of WW I.

 In the interwar years, at least one-third of the population remained Jewish although the proportion was declining.

-Below is a picture of old Przemysl, from Wikipedia Commons.
-The source has numerous fine images from the early 1900s.
+A picture of old Przemysl appears, via Wikipedia Commons, the source includes other fine images from the early 1900s.

 An outline of the interwar economy and impacts of anti-Semitism appears in Chapter 5 of the Yizkor (memorial) volume for Przemysl, published in Israel in 1964.
 The book (translation) is included in the JewishGen genealogical site.
 It is a valuable resource, as little comparatively is known of these prewar communities, so totally were they destroyed by the Nazis.